eswarpotti3/Portfolio/README.md

 # Portfolio
-this my protfolio when I have all my skill set
+this my protfolio where u can see all my skill set